michael-mccurtin/os8wj0rzzj8wnf1adi0vy4p9iny5metc/README.md

 - Only **Top** and **New** stories were required for this take-home.
 - Pagination is handled entirely client-side after fetching all IDs.
 - Only essential data fields (title, score, time, author) are shown in story cards (similar to the original Hacker News).
+    - User and comment links redirect to their counterparts on the live Hacker News site.
 - Fallbacks are in place if a story has no URL or the API fails.

 ---